turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 * Learn to consume data from various third-party APIs
 * Make aggregated data available through an API
 * Build and use a Ruby Gem wrapping your own API
-* Coordinate with project stakeholders to produce quality code and product.
+* Coordinate with project stakeholders to produce quality code and product
-* Continue to emphasize performance, UI, and overall user experience.
+* Continue to emphasize performance, UI, and overall user experience
-* Continue using TDD to drive all layers of Rails development.
+* Continue using TDD to drive all layers of Rails development

-### Teams and Process

-Teams consist of four to five developers.

 ### Getting Started

 This is a greenfield project.
 Choose one team member to create a repository, set up your teammates as collaborators, and get started.

-In addition, setup a Pivotal Tracker instance for the project.
-Invite all of the following to your Tracker project: jeff@jumpstartlab.com, susannah@jumpstartlab.com, jorge@jumpstartlab.com, katrina@jumpstartlab.com

-### Team Workflow

-You should review and follow the [project workflow patterns for Tracker & GitHub]({% page_url projects/workflow %}).
+Use a project management tool of your choice.

 ### Planning & Requirements

-The authoritative project requirements will be created and maintained in collaboration with your client through Pivotal Tracker.
-This means that the requirements for your team will differ significantly from others groups.
+The authoritative project requirements will be created and maintained in collaboration with your client through meetings and your project management tool.
+This means that the requirements for your team will differ significantly from other groups.

 ## Application Concepts

-You're expected to complete the following functional and non-functional requirements, which describe an application and accompanying gem that function as a user activity feed, API consumer, and API producer.

-You will also need to build an excellent user experience.
-Your stakeholders will emphasize usability when reviewing and accepting stories during the show and tell sessions.
-If a feature is not highly useable, then it's not customer-ready and can't be accepted.

 Each group will work on one of the [custom project concepts]({% page_url feed_engine_concepts.html %}) selected at the beginning of the project.